 Discover the Thrill of Marlin Fishing – How can you go to the world’s capital of ‘catch and release’ sail fishing and not at least hire a boat to go out into the open ocean and catch a few?
 The Pacific Coast of Guatemala has the highest concentration of billfish found anywhere on the planet!
 And by law, it is catch and release, so you can enjoy the day, catch a few billfish, take photos and then release them back into the beautiful azul waters!
 I spent the day marlin fishing and caught a stunner!
 Marlin Fishing is an exciting thing to do in Guatemala.

-Visit the Capital City – Guatamala City
+Visit the Capital City – Guatemala City

 Visit Guatemala City – Most people land here and then just take off for different areas of the country.
-Take the time to spend a day looking at the sites of the mail square called Parque Central, some of the many churches and few of the buildings in Zone 1.
+Take the time to spend a day looking at the sites of the main square called Parque Central, some of the many churches and few of the buildings in Zone 1.
 Admire the Presidential Palace (Palacio Nacional de la Cultura) and the “Mapa en Relieve”, a large Guatemala Map.
 There is even a special church there that is not your typical colonial church, built by the Yurrita family in 1929.
 As large as this city is, there are plenty of things to do in Guatemala City.

-There are Plenty of Things to do in Guatemala!
+There are plenty of Things to do in Guatemala!

 Disclosure: I was a guest of the Instituto Guatemalteco de Turismo (INGUAT), whose hospitality was gracious and took great care in the safety of my group.
-Along for the ride was travel writers Annette Slowik-White of Bucket List Journey, Jessica Kay of A Passion and a Passport, and Stephanie Be of Travel Break.
+Along for the ride were travel writers Annette Slowik-White of Bucket List Journey, Jessica Kay of A Passion and a Passport, and Stephanie Be of Travel Break.